xmnr0x23/fusionnumber/README.md

 **Fuses**

+- `numbersmoothstep.fuse`: Fuse to generate a smoothstep function.
 - `numberabsolute.fuse`: Fuse to calculate the absolute value of a number.
 - `numberadd.fuse`: Fuse to calculate the sum of two numbers.
 - `numberarccosine.fuse`: Fuse to calculate the inverse cosine of a number in radians.